What infrared sauna actually costs in Houston, TX.

 What it's NOT: The professional-grade cabin temperature range, the maintenance discipline, the programmed cadence against training.

-Integrated wellness practice (Wellness Elite Fitness)
+Integrated social wellness club (Wellness Elite Fitness)

 Full-spectrum infrared at 50-70C programmed within the WEF recovery suite, sequenced against training and biomarker context.